jordanbell2357/jordanbell2357.github.io/CV.md

 - ———.
 “Constructing Orthogonal Pandiagonal Latin Squares and Panmagic Squares from Modular *n*-Queens Solutions.” *Journal of Combinatorial Designs* 15, no. 3 (2007): 221–34. <https://doi.org/10.1002/jcd.20143>.

 - ———.
-“Results for the *n*-Queens Problem on the Möbius Board.” *The Australasian Journal of Combinatorics* 42 (2008): 21–34. <https://ajc.maths.uq.edu.au>.
+“Results for the *n*-Queens Problem on the Möbius Board.” *The Australasian Journal of Combinatorics* 42 (2008): 21–34.
+[The Australasian Journal of Combinatorics](https://ajc.maths.uq.edu.au).

 - Bell, Jordan, and Qiang Wang.
-“Results on Permutations with Distinct Difference Property.” *Contributions to Discrete Mathematics* 4, no. 1 (2009): 107–11. <https://cdm.ucalgary.ca/>.
+“Results on Permutations with Distinct Difference Property.” *Contributions to Discrete Mathematics* 4, no. 1 (2009): 107–11.
+[Contributions to Discrete Mathematics](https://cdm.ucalgary.ca/).